igrafx/miningkafka/howto.md

 #### Access the ksqlDB CLI

-1. With LiveConnect running, type the following command from `/docker-compose` in a terminal to connect to the CLI:
+1. With the infrastructure running, type the following command from `/docker-compose` in a terminal to connect to the CLI:
 ````bash
 docker-compose exec ksqldb-cli ksql http://ksqldb-server:8088
 ````